-This time of year is an exciting time for many gardeners as they begin to plan for a new season.
+This time of year is exciting for many gardeners as they begin to plan for a new season.
 Seed catalogues and nurseries are sending daily e-blasts, teasing the senses to encourage orders.
-This is when gardeners think about how to approach the upcoming growing season; New shrubs?
-Fruit trees?
-Berry bushes?
-More perennials, or just focus on annuals?
-Some gardeners will also consider planting specific types of gardens; A prairie garden, shade or wet garden, and hopefully many will think about planting a butterfly or pollinator garden.
+This is when gardeners think about how to approach the upcoming growing season; new shrubs, fruit trees, berry bushes, more perennials, or just focus on annuals?
+Some gardeners will also consider planting specific types of gardens; a prairie garden, shade or wet garden, and hopefully many will think about planting a butterfly or pollinator garden.

 The plight of the Monarch butterfly is a prominent example of the consequences of man’s interference in the environment— the attention the depleted population of Monarch butterflies is garnering is an indication that many people other than gardeners have become proactive in their concern for these beautiful endangered creatures.

 Planting native nectar and host plants helps keep the eco-system healthy by attracting an assortment of pollinators, insects and birds.
-Nectar plants for nourishment and host plants are important elements in a butterfly garden.
+Both nectar plants for nourishment and host plants are important elements in a butterfly garden.
 They provide a site for the butterfly to lay her eggs and also provide a food source for the emerging caterpillar.
-Don’t forget a water element as well and be prepared for heavy munching on your host plants!
+Don’t forget a water element as well and be prepared for heavy munching on your host plants— I like to plant for the caterpillars and then place a few extra plants some distance away for my own enjoyment.

 Because tiny Monarch caterpillars cannot travel far to find their own food, the female butterfly locates and lays her eggs on milkweed which is the only type of plant that the caterpillar can use as food.
 Most species of caterpillars are particular about the type of plants they can eat.
 If the egg was not placed on the correct plant, the caterpillar hatching from that egg will not survive.
 Many gardeners do not like to see plants in their gardens that have been chewed on by bugs.
 To avoid this, you may want to locate your butterfly host plants in areas that are not highly visible, but still a short distance from the butterfly nectar plants.
 If you do not provide host plants, you will have fewer butterflies.